France-Data-Reseau/fdr-france-data-reseau/README.md

 bonus : if run with is_incremental, only fills the ones with a newer last_changed NB. alternatives : put them in DBT (!), enabled=false, or make them as tables (filled by Nifi) see https://github.com/dbt-labs/dbt-core/issues/2185

+Working with example data :
+- if the "use_example" variable is true in dbt_project.yml, _translated steps may use an example source model rather than the regular data
+(i.e. the _parsed step with the union of imported tables with the same FDR_SOURCE_NOM).
+For now only in apcom non native sources.
+- to avoid static data files (examples and their expected...) having empty values being interpreted by DBT as their column being of int4 type, fill all of the first line's column values (rather than setting column_types in the seeds part of _schema.yml)

+Other disabled by default features and examples :
+  enableArrayLinked: false # in apcom
+  enableOverTime: false # sinon problèmes, voir dans les exploitation/*_ot.sql
+  enableProfiling: false

 ## Install, build & run